rhargreaves/mega-drive-midi-interface/README.md

 ### Requirements

+- Mega Drive/Genesis Console (PAL or NTSC)
 - [Mega EverDrive X7 cart](https://krikzz.com/store/home/33-mega-everdrive-v2.html)
 - A MIDI-to-Serial virtual device (such as [Hairless MIDI<->Serial Bridge](http://projectgus.github.io/hairless-midiserial/))
+- Optional: MIDI loop device (so software running on the same PC as the USB connection can use the MIDI interface).
+In macOS this is possible via the use of a ["IAC Device Bus" creatable from the Audio MIDI Setup utility](https://help.ableton.com/hc/en-us/articles/209774225-Using-virtual-MIDI-buses).

 ## Build & Test